avocardio/resnet_vs_convnext/README.md

 Due to its foundational changes however, even the smallest version of the ConvNeXt, the "ConvNeXt-T" with 28M parameters, seems to be needing a lot more computational power than the predecessor, ResNet.
 The question now becomes if it is even worth it to train such a large network only to get a small improvement in accuracy for a simple classification task.

 We therefore decided to compare the performance and energy consumption of ConvNeXt and ResNet50 on a real-world dataset.

+Please read the Documentation for more information.
+The requirements and user-guide can be found on the bottom of this page.

 ## Description